 Romanians are very superstitious people.
 There are hundreds of superstitions in Romania (if not more), with many of them valid in certain regions of the country only.

-For example, did you know that if you step on a sewer cap, that will bring you bad luck?
+For example, did you know that if you step on a sewer cap, it will bring you bad luck?

 But worry not, you can undo the damage if you immediately jump three times on one leg and whisper “bad luck” after each jump!